 List – Lists make videos feel more tangible (you know exactly what the video will be about) and they add some curiosity.

-How you can use this framework: Tell your audience about a lot of habits that will change their life forever.
+How you can use this framework: Tell your audience about hacks using a common item that can change their life.

 Examples of this framework in action:

-• 50 60-Second Habits That Will Change Your Life Forever
+• 8 Baking Soda Hacks That Will Change Your Life

-• 20 Morning Habits That Will Change Your Life Forever
+• 5 Journaling Hacks That Will Change Your Life

 Why this works: